GitiHubi/deepPaper/README.md

-## Financial Audits :: Data Analytics :: Paper Collection
+## Financial Statement Audit :: Audit Data Analytics :: Paper Collection

 The **Financial Audit Data Analytics Paper Collection** is an academic paper collection that encompasses data analytics, machine learning, and deep learning papers that produce experimental results related to the **audit of financial accounting data**.